Visas and Immigration

 |Dependent Child visa - Subclass 445||For a child to stay in Australia temporarily while their parent's permanent Partner visa application is being processed.||English|

-A Resident Return (subclasses 155 and 157) visa is for current or former Australian permanent residents and former Australian citizens who want to travel overseas and return to Australia as permanent residents.
+A Resident Return (subclasses 155 and 157) visa is for current or former Australian permanent residents and former Australian citizens who want to enter or return to Australia as permanent residents.

 Only Australian citizens have an automatic right of entry to Australia.
 All non-citizens need a visa that allows them to enter and remain in Australia.

 For information on permanent residence including overseas travel and proof of permanent residency, see Permanent resident.

 Applications for Australian citizenship by descent for applicants residing in Vietnam.

 · you must have been born outside Australia, and

 · at least one of your parents must have been an Australian citizen when you were born.

 Information is available on other pathways to Australian Citizenship.

 Most applicants who are resident in Vietnam will need to attend in person to provide their fingerprints and a digital facial photograph (unless visiting as an official government representative).
 For more information, see our Frequently Asked Questions page in English and Vietnamese.
 The collection of biometrics is conducted by appointment only at the Australian Visa Application Centre (managed by VFS Global) in Hanoi, Ho Chi Minh City and Danang.
 Please take your original passport with you.
 This process can be done directly after you lodge your application.
 Make an appointment with the Australian Visa Application Centre online.